Anyone who claims to succeed without some measure of homesteading failure first is either not trying very hard, or lying about it.

 Farming, gardening, homesteading, or crofting—all have their times of failure.
 Weather, bad advice, or disease can all play a part.
 Hasty and ill-thought decisions are equally culpable.

-We had settled on a beautiful little parcel with a house, a cabin, a sheep shed, and a barn.
+We had settled on a beautiful little parcel of land with a house, a cabin, a sheep shed, and a barn.
 It sat in the crook of the river, under the granite face of a mountain.
 We were renting for the winter, deciding whether to buy in the spring.
 Seven acres, waterfront, mountain view, wood heat with a fireplace.
 It was isolated, often visited by deer and moose.
 The neighbors were friendly, quiet, and helpful.

 The owner was an elderly woman, a widow.
 She had fond memories of raising her children on the little farm.
 She hadn’t been able to keep up the property after her husband died, so she had moved into town and couldn’t decide whether to sell or rent.
 We offered to rent while deciding whether we would buy, and to do some repairs, heat the house, and clean up the property in the meantime.
 We put up fences, built stalls, and settled in over the winter, planning summer pasture and a market garden.

 We asked our next nearest neighbor if he could show us the property lines.
 He indicated the middle of the river, where an occasional island appeared, and that accounted for about half an acre.
-Then he paced along the obvious lines between the buildings, and pointed to a row of old fence posts.
+Then he paced along the obvious lines between the buildings and pointed to a row of old fence posts.
 Puzzled, we asked if that could really be seven acres.

 “Oh, she doesn’t have seven acres,” he replied.
-“She sold the back five to some guy from out of the province, so he could get into his hunting camp.
+“She sold the back five acres to some guy from out of the province, so he could get into his hunting camp.
 She might have two and a half acres left.”

 And half an acre of that was, at the moment, under ice.
 We did NOT decide to buy the place.